paulbakker/climbing/_posts/2020-12-31-year-in-review.markdown

 This also helped to build a good base of many more 5.11 climbs.

 [![Donkey Dong 5.11d](/images/posts/2020-review/donkey-dong.png)](https://youtu.be/1a_qWWg4prw)
+_Donkey Dong 5.11d.
+Click for video of a failed attempt._

 At the end of the year I started trying Clamydia 5.12a, and managed to link all the hard moves.
 During a red point attempt just before the end of the year I climbed through the crux, but slipped out of the crucial knee bar because that section was wet.